 The Borders Line

-The Borders Railway is one of the newest stretches of track in Scotland and is the first to be built in over 100 years.
+The Borders Railway is one of the newest stretches of track in Britain and is the first to be built in Scotland in over 100 years.
 This is a route that’s best used to explore Edinburgh and the Lothians, though I have to admit the Borders are a lovely part of Scotland as well.

-Once past Gorebridge you’ll pass open farmland before stopping at Galashiels and Tweedbank.
-I’d personally give Galashiels a miss and get out at Tweedbank as you can take a short walk to visit Abbotsford House which was the ancestral home of Scottish author Sir Walter Scott.
+Once past Gorebridge, you’ll pass open farmland before stopping at Galashiels and Tweedbank.
+I’d personally give Galashiels a miss and get out at Tweedbank instead as you can take a short walk to visit Abbotsford House which was the ancestral home of Scottish author Sir Walter Scott.

-Scott was an incredibly influential writer and was so revered that after his death the city of Edinburgh built the worlds largest monument dedicated to a writer in his memory.
+Scott was one of the greatest writers of his time and was so revered that after his death the city of Edinburgh built the Scott Monument as a dedication to him.

-You can’t fail to miss the gothic-masterpiece Scott Monument in Edinburgh’s Princes Street (it’s not far from Waverley station*) and it has to be one of the highlights of a visit to the city.
+You can’t fail to miss the Gothic masterpiece Scott Monument in Edinburgh’s Princes Street (it’s not far from Waverley train station) and it has to be one of the highlights of a visit to the city.
 The monument is the largest ever created in the world for a writer, and it features an internal winding staircase that allows visitors to look at the cityscape from several viewing platforms

-The only negative I have about the Borders railway is that it gets incredibly busy with Edinburgh commuters at peak times which means there’s often standing room only, but travel outside of those hours and you’ll have quite a relaxed journey.
+The only negative I have about the Borders railway is that it gets incredibly busy with Edinburgh commuters at peak times which means there’s often standing room only, but travel outside those hours and you’ll have a very relaxed journey.

 The Carlisle Line

-There’s a decent tourist attraction in the Gretna Green Blacksmiths shops – the original site of those impromptu marriages – that includes a restaurant, museum, shops and a lovers maze and it’s definitely worth a visit if you’re romantically inclined or looking to surprise your other half with a proposal.
+There’s a decent tourist attraction at the Gretna Green Blacksmiths Shop – the original site of those impromptu marriages – that includes a restaurant, museum, shops and a lover’s maze, and it’s definitely worth a visit if you’re romantically inclined or looking to surprise your other half with a proposal.

-After Gretna Green you’ll pass the town of Dumfries a little furth up the track which is a historic market town with a lovely river cutting through it (the River Nith) and a museum dedicated to Scotland’s national poet Robert Burns.
+After Gretna Green, you’ll pass the town of Dumfries a little further up the track which is a historic market town with a lovely river cutting through it (the River Nith) and a museum dedicated to Scotland’s national poet Robert Burns.
 It’s worth spending extra time in this area as a little further away lies Caerlaverock Castle and the Solway Firth which are both great places to visit, especially if you’ve got children in tow.

 Continuing along the Carlisle Line takes you through rolling countryside which is nice enough but not exactly jaw-dropping, but it does at least finish in Glasgow which in my opinion is one of the most exciting cities in Britain.